fossfreedom/smallwindow/README.md

 Note: This is a derivative of the same name created by the copyright owner below.

-This differs in-that it has been updated to work with all versions of rhythmbox later that v2.96
+This differs in-that it has been updated to work with all versions of Rhythmbox later than v2.96

 Installation:

     git clone https://github.com/fossfreedom/smallwindow
     cd smallwindow

-for rhythmbox 2.96 to 2.99.1
+for Rhythmbox 2.96 to 2.99.1

 <code>
 ./install.sh